When I try to clear my history, Firefox 4 crashes every time and still hasn't cleared it yet.

 Incidentally, 'Chrome' is the Firefox control centre.
 It has nothing to do with Google Chrome. ;)

-This can be caused by clearing the cookies via Remove recent browsing, search and download history.
+This can be caused by clearing the cookies via Delete browsing, search and download history on Firefox.

 - Firefox/Tools > Options > Privacy > Firefox will: "Use custom settings for history" > [X] Clear history when Firefox closes > Settings

 Try to exclude the cookies to see if that helps.

 Let all cookies expire when you close Firefox to remove unwanted cookies and keep the ones with an allow exception.

 - Tools > Options > Privacy > Cookies: "Keep until": "I close Firefox"